ktuosto/Body-Growth-Model/README.md

 4. Functions for a loess plot, by combined sex and separated sex.

 # About data set
-The data provide is fake bone measurements that is based on data that I have collected in the past.
+The data set provided to conducted the analysis is simulated data based on real existing data sets to explore skeletal growth patterns.
+The simulated data closely resembled actual data in terms of distribution and characteristics, allowing for comprehensive analysis and insights.
+This approach facilitated the exploration of various scenarios and provided valuable insights for decision-making and planning